HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="year-over-year-adoption.png",
-  caption="SSG adoption year over year", description="Bar chart represents adoption year over year.
-Adoption year over year in general is growing 2x times.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1588757197&format=interactive", sheets_gid="874607830", sql_file="ssg_compared_to_2020.sql"
+  caption="SSG adoption year over year", description="Bar chart represents SSG adoption year over year.
+Desktop usage has increased from 0.3% in 2019, to 0.7% in 2020 to 0.9% in 2021.
+Mobile adoption has similarly increase from 0.4% to 0.6% to 1.1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1588757197&format=interactive", sheets_gid="874607830",
+  sql_file="ssg_compared_to_2020.sql"
 ) }}

-{# TODO - I think the data should be described in this chart #}

 In 2020 the amount of desktop websites increased 2.76 times, while mobile just 1.5 times.
 In 2021 mobile availability for SSGs built sites became way better than in 2020, and this year there are ~1.9 times more sites than 2020.